-Kaluzhny, Irene [Ірина Калюжна], née Babyn – doctor, active figure in community affairs; born on 11 June 1899 in the village of Hadynkivtsi (Husiatyn raion, Ternopil oblast, Ukraine; at that time – Husiatyn county, Austrian crown land of Galicia); died on 19 March 1989 in Toronto, Canada.
+Kaluzhny, Irene [Ірина Калюжна], née Babyn – doctor, active in community affairs; born on 11 June 1899 in the village of Hadynkivtsi (Husiatyn raion, Ternopil oblast, Ukraine; at that time – Husiatyn county, Austrian crown land of Galicia); died on 19 March 1989 in Toronto, Canada.

 Irene Kaluzhny began her secondary education in Rohatyn and graduated from the Ukrainska akademichna himnaziia secondary school (gymnasium) in Lviv in 1919 (having moved to Lviv with her brother Mykhailo Babyn, who had been appointed as a teacher at the school).
 While still at the school she took part in the events surrounding the 1918 November uprising in Lviv, and later joined the Ukrainian Military Organisation.
 In 1921 she enrolled in the faculty of medicine of the Lviv (Underground) Ukrainian University, but intimidation and the threat of political arrest forced her to leave Galicia.
 She moved to Czechoslovakia and continued her studies at the Charles University in Prague.
 At this time she also became a member of the Ukrainian Physicians’ Association (Spilka Ukrainskykh Likariv) in Czechoslovakia.